krakend/playground-enterprise/README.md

 ### Metrics
 A Jaeger dashboard shows the traces of the activity you generate.
 Runs on [http://localhost:16686](http://localhost:16686)

 A Grafana dashboard shows the metrics of the activity you generate.
-Runs on [http://localhost:3003](http://localhost:3003) (credentials: admin/admin)
+Runs on [http://localhost:3003](http://localhost:3003) (credentials: admin/admin).
+You must go to datasources and edit the `influx` datasource to write the Token `my-super-secret-auth-token` to connect to InfluxDB.

 ### The JWT revoker
 A simple implementation of a JWT revoker using the KrakenD remote [bloomfilter client](https://github.com/krakendio/bloomfilter).